oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/prepare-host/prepare-host.md

 4. Execute the preparation script.
 It will:
     * Create the static service registration entry in listener.ora
+    * Create the entries for the DGConnectIdentifier and StaticConnectIDentifier
     * Create the application TNS entries in tnsnames.ora
     ```
     <copy>